 ABO Funding Process

 The ABO provides a major portion of annual funding to the Athletic Department--Funding that is NOT PROVIDED by the district.
 In 2017-18 the ABO provided over $225k to our sports teams!

-The ABO funds athletics at Woodside High School by two main methods:
+The ABO helps to funds athletics FOR ALL athletes who want to participate by two main methods:

 1) Program-Directed Donations which are given to the sport by parents/guardians in response to a Coaches Request.
-This typically covers seasonal needs, such as balls/equipment, tournament fees, consumables/supplies, practice t-shirts/gear, etc. At the Parents Meeting at the start of the season, the "team-ask" is presented and discussed.
+These funds are used to help pay for seasonal needs such as uniforms, balls/nets/equipment, tournament fees, consumables/supplies, practice t-shirts, etc. At the Parents Meeting at the start of the season, the "Team-Ask" is presented and discussed.
 As part of that season's Ask a sport may also request funding to help pay for a large capital item or improvement to benefit the program.
 All Directed Donations are passed straight through to the Athletic Department, for the benefit of that sport.
 These are Tax deductible because the Directed Donations are made to the specified Sports program and are for the benefit of all athletes playing on that sport team or in that overall Program.
 No goods, services, or benefits are given directly to the donor in connection to their donation.

 2) ABO Fundraisers and Unrestricted Donations are the source of money for ABO GRANTS.
-These are a completely separate form of funding from the Program-Directed Donations, and may be conferred on any sport, or to the Athletic Department for broader benefit.
+These are a completely separate form of funding from the Program-Directed Donations, and may be conferred to a sport, or to the Athletic Department for broader benefit.
 The ABO works with our Athletic Director to understand the overall department goals and funding limitations, and then with the coaches to vet and carefully consider team’s proposals, and to allocate these Unrestricted Funds to approved requests.

 Throughout the year, new proposals are heard, and existing ones revised as needed.